ProAccess/MakeMyHOAok/HOA Cert Program.md

 - an attorney specializing in state community association law.
 Certifying to CBCAD the association has established a client relationship with such an attorney will credit the association with one-half-point (0.5), the limit for this credit even if a relationship with more than one exists.

    At least two qualifying consultations per year will be required to retain this portion of the FP credit, though communities are reminded more frequent consultations may be required as circumstances warrant.
-Should a court or arbrtor issue a ruling against a community association on a liability issue, the association will lose this credit for a period of two years.
+Should a court or arbrtor of binding arbitration issue a ruling against a community association on a liability issue, the association would lose this credit for a period of two years.

    I've witnessed too often unsophisticated directors believing they were saving money by avoiding legal consultations.
 Potential for substantial losses involving members' interests mandates a continuing relationship with an attorney specialist and this is reflected within the rating system.